mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 This Pydon't showed you that:

- - Python has a hard limit on the number of recursive calls you can make and raises an exception if you cross that limit.
+ - Python has a hard limit on the number of recursive calls you can make and raises a `RecursionError` if you cross that limit;
- - Python does not optimise tail recursive calls, and probably never will.
+ - Python does not optimise tail recursive calls, and probably never will;
+ - tail recursive functions can easily be transformed into imperative functions;
- - Recursive functions that branch can waste a lot of computation if no care is taken.
+ - recursive functions that branch can waste a lot of computation if no care is taken;
- - Traversing something with pure recursion tends to create depth first traversals, which might not be the optimal way to solve your problem.
+ - traversing something with pure recursion tends to create depth first traversals, which might not be the optimal way to solve your problem; and
+ - direct translation of recursive functions to imperative ones and vice-versa will probably produce sub-optimal code, so you need to align your mindset with what you want to accomplish.

 If you liked this Pydon't be sure to leave a reaction below and share this with your friends and fellow Pythonistas.